OluwanifemiAjayi/Optimizing_online_sports_retail_revenue/README.md

 I extended the footwear analysis to other clothing products by excluding footwear descriptions.
 By joining the info and finance tables on product_id, I calculated the number of clothing products and their median revenue.
 This step provided insights into the financial performance of non-footwear clothing products.

 ## 4. Conclusion
-The analysis conducted through these SQL queries provides a comprehensive understanding of product data from various perspectives, including description length, pricing, reviews, and revenue.
+The analysis conducted through these SQL queries provides a comprehensive understanding of the online sports retail data from various perspectives, including description length, pricing, reviews, and revenue.
 By joining and aggregating data from multiple tables, valuable insights were gained into the relationships between different product attributes and their financial performance.

 ## Relevant Links
 - [Jupyter Notebook](https://github.com/OluwanifemiAjayi/Optimizing_online_sports_retail_revenue/blob/main/notebook.ipynb)